 Applications for the grant are reviewed by a Peer Review Panel comprised of the local arts community.
 Proposals are evaluated on the degree of community involvement and community benefit, artistic merit, creativity and innovation, ability of the applicant to complete the project, potential for growth and development, and the ability to provide matching funds.
 Awards will be no more than $2,500.

 PLEASE NOTE: Recipients of Creative Community Grants must have 501c3 status or they must have a fiscal sponsor.
 But if you don't have 501c3 status or a fiscal sponsor, don't worry!
 SGAAC can assist you in this.
 Please email SpringGreenAreaArtsCoalition@gmail.com for help finding a fiscal sponsor.

 For more information on the Creative Community Grant Program and to download the most recent application, please click here.

-Artistic Development Grants are now open for 2020.
+Artistic Development Grants are closed for 2020.